dtcenter/METcalcpy/docs/Contributors_Guide/index.rst

 ====================

 METcalcpy is written entirely in Python to provide statistics calculations and other utilities that are used by METviewer, METplotpy, and other applications.
+The modules and packages can be imported into other scripts.

 Python Requirements
 ~~~~~~~~~~~~~~~~~~~